csgf/RobotProxy/docs/install.rst

 .. image:: images/accordion_2.jpg
       :align: center

+- If necessary FQANs order can be changed in step 3:

 .. image:: images/accordion_3.jpg
       :align: center

-- If necessary, some additional options can be specified in the 4th. step to customize the proxy creation process:
+- Before to complete, some additional options can be specified in the 4th. step to customize the proxy requestID:

 .. image:: images/accordion_4.jpg
       :align: center

-- The final requestID for generating a valid X.509 proxy certificate is available in step 5:
+- At the end, the complete requestID is available in step 5:

 .. image:: images/accordion_5.jpg
       :align: center